fabeulous/ari-conversion/README.md

 ### Documentation

 The project is documented using [Haddock](https://haskell-haddock.readthedocs.io/en/latest/markup.html).
 To preview documentation in a browser, run `stack hoogle --server --no-haddock-deps [--rebuild]` and navigate to [localhost:8080](http://localhost:8080/).
+Run `stack hoogle --help` for more information about arguments.

 ### Code Structure